Site icon Our Breathing Planet

 Common Bottlenose Dolphin Distribution, Habitat, and Ecology

-Thankfully, the Common Bottlenose Dolphin evolved as native to a truly extensive range.
-In fact, it lives in marine waters across much of the globe.
-Incredibly, this mammal makes its home in every portion of the planet’s oceans, with the exception of the polar regions.
+Thankfully, the Common Bottlenose Dolphin evolved as native to a truly extensive natural range.
+In fact, thhis creature lives in marine waters across much of the globe.
+Incredibly, this mammal makes its home in every portion of the planet’s oceans, with the sole exception of the polar regions.

-This means the creature is equally at home in either tropical, subtropical, or temperate marine waters.
-Experts estimate its current global population to be approximately 600,000.
+This means the water-based wonder remains equally at home in either tropical, subtropical, or temperate marine regions.
+Experts presently estimate its current global population to be roughly 600,000.
 It also migrates great distances, either individually or in groups of various size

-Intriguingly, groups of the cetacean live in groupings both near the shore and further out to sea.
+Intriguingly, groups of the captivating cetacean live in collections both near the shore and further out to sea.
 In this repsect, the two differing concentrations display differing habitat preferences.
-Those populations living further out tend to undertake the more significant migrations.
+Those diverse populations living further out tend to undertake the more significant migrations.

-Those members of the species residing closer to shore typically migrate less often, and for shorter distances.
-These same specimens also adapt to warm, shallower waters.
-This frequently includes such varied areas as lagoons, estuaries, bays, and even harbors.
+Those members of the species residing closer to shore typically migrate less often, and for shorter distances than the others.
+These same specimens also easily adapt to warm, shallower waters.
+This frequently includes such varied areas as lagoons, estuaries, bays, and even many harbors.

-Again following the pattern established by its many kin, the Common Bottlenose Dolphin lives as a very social species.
-Most specimens live in small groups called pods.
+Again following the pattern established by its many kindred, the Common Bottlenose Dolphin lives as a very social species.
+Most known examples live in small groups called pods.
 These groups average 15 in number, but sometimes exceed 100 members.
-Lone individual are rare.
+Lone individuals rarely occur.

-Its diet consists mainly of shrimp, squid, eels, and a wide range of fish species.
+Its diet typically consists of shrimp, squid, eels, and a wide range of fish species.
 The mammal hunts using echolocation, and does so effectively.
-The pods often hunt as a team, increasing their effectiveness.
+The pods often hunt as a team, greatly increasing their effectiveness.
 It has few predators of its own.
-These mainly include orcas and sharks.
+These threats mainly include orcas and sharks.

 Species Sharing Its Range

-Check out our other articles on 4 Magnificent Birds of Mexico, Aquatic Centipede, Lake Tahoe, Lau Banded Iguana, Smooth Purple Coneflower, Chinese Giant Salamander
+Check out our other articles on 4 Magnificent Birds of Mexico, Aquatic Centipede, Lake Tahoe, Lau Banded Iguana, Smooth Purple Coneflower, Chinese Giant Salamander, Tiger Shark

 Exit mobile version